2890002

 Cassini Terrestrial and Celestial Globes 1790 video

 Giovanni Maria Cassini made a Terrestrial Globe in 1790 and a Celestial Globe in 1792.
 This video shows both globes virtually recreated in Google Earth, with the Celestial Globe turned inside out and placed 64 million meters outside the Terrestrial Globe.
-The same space can be viewed live in Google Earth (plugin required, turn off Atmosphere layer in Google Earth).
+The same space can be viewed live in Google Earth (requires download of app, turn off Atmosphere layer in Google Earth).
 Read full article

 MAPPING AMERICA - Treasures from David Rumsey Historical Map Collection on Display at the San Francisco International Airport June 2003 - January 2004

 A selection of over one hundred rare and unique maps from the David Rumsey Historical Map Collection are on display through January 2004 at the San Francisco International Airport.
 The exhibit explores themes of mapping exploration, settlement, travel, geology, navigation, military campaigns, railroads, and cities.
-Read an article about the exhibit.
+Read an article in Spatial News about the exhibit.
 A view of part of the exhibit installation along the corridor between Terminals 1 and 2 at the San Francisco Airport.
-Pictured above is a firs...
+Pictured ...
 Read full article

 June 1, 2003 - 811 New Maps Added